rabbitmq/rabbitmq-website/site/web-dispatch.md

       ]}
     ].

-## SSL
+## TLS/SSL

-Set `ssl` to `true` to turn on SSL for a listener.
+Set `ssl` to `true` to turn on TLS for a listener.
 Use `ssl_opts` to specify SSL options.
-These are the standard Erlang SSL options - [see the main page on SSL for more information](ssl.html).
+These are the standard Erlang TLS options: [see the RabbitMQ TLS guide](/ssl.html) for more information.

-For convenience, if you do not specify `ssl_opts` then rabbitmq-web-dispatch will use the same options as the main RabbitMQ server does for AMQP over SSL, <b>but with client certificate verification turned off</b>.
+For convenience, if you do not specify `ssl_opts` then Web Dispatch will use the same options as the main RabbitMQ server does for AMQP over TLS, <b>but with client certificate verification turned off</b>.
 If you wish to use client certificate verification, specify `ssl_opts` explicitly.